 First impressions are lasting impressions.
 You will want to make sure the buyers looking at your home are left with the best possible impression.
-As your real estate professional, we will help you achieve that goal.
-Our initial visit to your home will be a walk through to take a look though the eyes of a potential buyer.
+As your real estate professional, I will help you achieve that goal.
+The initial visit to your home will be a walk through to take a look though the eyes of a potential buyer.
 What impression does your house give — both inside and out?
 A small investment in repairs, decoration and organization, both inside and outside your home, could add thousands of dollars to your property value.
 We will also discuss the benefits of staging your home if needed.

 A well maintained and attractive property sells for more.
 Before you put your home or condominium on the market, it is important for any essential property repairs and cosmetic improvements and in some cases, major renovations to take place.
 This will help you maximize your financial return and increase the chance of it selling faster.